Scorpio (film): Production

-The film was based on a script by David Wintels which had been bought by Walter Mirisch, who had a deal with United Artists.
+The film was based on a script by David W. Rintels which had been bought by Walter Mirisch, who had a deal with United Artists.
 Michael Winner came on board to direct but wanted a rewrite.
-Mirsch disagreed so Winner dropped out.
-Then United Artists decided to remove Mirisch from the project and gave control over to Winner (although Mirisch kept a producer credit.)
+Mirisch disagreed so Winner dropped out.
+Then United Artists decided to remove Mirisch from the project and gave control over to Winner (although Mirisch kept a producer credit).
 It would be one of the last films made by Mirisch for United Artists.

 Winner brought in his regular writer, Gerard Wilson, to do a rewrite.
 Delon and Lancaster were cast in April 1972.
 Lancaster's fee was $750,000 plus ten percent of the profits.

 Winner said he agreed to do the film because it was a more serious spy film in the vein of The Spy Who Came in From the Cold.
 "And it has a good plot," he added.
 "Unexpected things happen."
 He was also attracted to the theme "the problems of men who have opted out of normal society to make their own way."
 He says many of his movies dealt with this.

 Filming took place in Washington, Vienna and Paris.
 Filming began May 29, 1972 and went until mid August.
 The unit filmed at the Watergate Hotel and were staying there the night of the notorious break in.

 Despite a script which showed the CIA assassinating people and involved with various nefarious plots, Winner was given permission to shoot in the CIA Headquarters in Langley, Virginia.
 Scenes at Cross's home were actually filmed at then CIA Director Richard Helms's home in NW Washington D.C.
 Arnold Picker, Chairman of United Artists, was surprised that the CIA would allow such a thing and insisted that Winner show them a copy of the script before shooting began.
 He did so and approval was granted, making Scorpio the first movie ever shot on location at their Headquarters.

 Lancaster later said the film was "nothing incisive, just a lot of action" and was "one of those things you do as part of your living, but you try to avoid doing them as much as you can."